optimagic-dev/optimagic/docs/source/index.rst

   See :ref:`list_of_algorithms`
 - estimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimzer that supports bounds.
 See :ref:`constraints`
-- estimagic encourages name-based parameters handling.
-Parameters are specified as pandas DataFrames with any kind of single or MultiIndex.
-See :ref:`params`.
+- The parameters of an optimization problem can be arbitrary pytrees See :ref:`params`.
 - The complete history of parameters and function evaluations can be saved in a database for maximum reproducibility.
 See `How to use logging`_
 - Painless and efficient multistart optimization.
 See `How to do multistart`_